The Constitution of the Edinburgh University Theatre Company

 d) Does not clash with an existing or reserved EUTC event, without permission (see 6A/4b).

 e) Explicitly names a core production team of EUTC members (see also 7C/4b).
-The roles required of each classification shall be specified in the Production Guidelines.
+The roles required of each classification shall be specified in the Production Guidelines. - Release: All other written proposals must be promptly made available to all EUTC members.

-5. Pitch: At the GM, proposal teams are given the stage (see 5B/1), and are entitled to a speech followed by questions from the rake of a duration decided by the Chair.
+- Pitch: At the GM, proposal teams are given the stage (see 5B/1), and are entitled to a speech followed by questions from the rake of a duration decided by the Chair.
 If the vote is to be delivered online, no such pitch is necessary, but showteams must congress within the auditorium to receive online and in person questions.
 Responses must be announced online live.

-6. Production Merit: All proposals must pass a production merit vote before they can be included on a preference ballot.
+- Production Merit: All proposals must pass a production merit vote before they can be included on a preference ballot.
 This is a YES/NO/ABS vote (see 5F/1a) by mandatory secret ballot.
 The proposal must meet the following criteria with a two thirds majority:

 a) The team are ready and able to fulfil their proposal.